mrets/operating_procedures/api-docs/scenarios/get-transaction-history.md

 The relationships available with this call include:

-* Account
+* User Transaction
 * Certificate
+* From Account
+* To Account
-* Organization
+* To Organization
-* Transaction Detail

-To receive the additional associated information that can be viewed in the Active Certificates table found in the M-RETS under the Active Certificate tab, it would be helpful to include the Account and the Certificate.
+To receive the additional associated information that can be viewed in the Transaction History table found in the M-RETS, it would be helpful to include all of these optins.

 [example]